poojavinod100/SmogDetection/README.md

 Clear folder contains images of clear/visible conditions on roads

-22/7/19:20 images uploaded to Smog folder, 20 images uploaded to Clear folder
+22/7/19:20 images uploaded to Smog folder, 20 images uploaded to Clear folder 23/7/19:20 new images uploaded to Smog folder, 20 new images uploaded to Clear folder